danny-bernier/SORM/SORM/README.md

-# SORM
+# SimpleORM
-##This object relational mapping (ORM) framework will allow for a simplified and SQL-free interaction with the relational data source.
+##This light object relational mapping (ORM) framework will allow for a simplified and SQL-free interaction with a PostGreSQL relational data source.

-* Programmatic persistence of entities (basic CRUD support)
+##Goals
+* Basic CRUD support for managing entities in database
+* Hands off use of ORM requiring little knowledge of SQL
+* Easy to define objects to be stored in database
+* As light as possible
+* ~~Relationships between objects reflected in database~~
+* ~~XML for storing/configuring connection settings~~
+* 70% minimum coverage with JUnit & JaCoCo

+##Potential Stretch Goals
 * Basic transaction management (begin, commit, savepoint, rollback)
 * Connection pooling
 * Multithreading support for executing queries
-* Define relationships and database structure
+* ~~Define relationships and database structure~~
-  * XML for defining tables
-  * Annotations for marking fields
+  * ~~Annotations for marking fields~~
-    * Reflection
-* JUnit for unit testing
-  * JaCoCo
-  * Mockito
-  * H2

-##Tech Stack
+##Tech Involved
 * Java8
 * JUnit
 * Maven